-The Brownsea first-time camper program is an exposure program to the outdoor sills needed for advancement. though Brownsea teaches Scouts many of the skills needed to earn first class rank, it is the duty of the unit leaders or Tropp Guides to sign-off on the requirements.
+The Brownsea first-time camper program is an exposure program to the outdoor skills needed for advancement.
+Though Brownsea teaches Scouts many of the skills needed to earn first class rank, it is the duty of the unit leaders or troop guides to sign-off on the requirements.

 when can I participate?

 The Brownsea Program takes palce during the A, B, C, and D Block Merit Badges.

 where do I go?

 - Swimming Merit Badge (If Scout is unable to pass the swimmer test they will take Nature Merit Badge instead)